 Also a talented underwater photographer, Gregory leads guests on underwater photography tours to photograph sharks, manatees, sailfish, and whale shark, and other marine species.

 Before becoming a full time photographer and safari host, Gregory Sweeney served as a Wildlife Biologist / Park Ranger for the National Park Service for many years and lived in New Zealand and traveled the Pacific, Europe, and North America.
 His work has won several awards and he is the author of Manatees: The Gentle Giants celebrating the beauty of the endangered Florida Manatee.
-Gregory has been sharing the wonders of South African wildlife with fellow travelers and photographers for many years.
+Gregory has been sharing the wonders of South African wildlife with fellow travelers and photographers for over 25 years.

 Follow these links to see Greg's other photo tours and updates from his underwater photo adventures